RomicaSimon/Test-Cases/README.md

 # Test-Cases

-Below there are some Test Case samples that I wrote while working on my specific graduation project at the Informal School of IT applying the techniques and testing types learned, on the www.bigfish.ro application.
+Below there are some Test Case samples that I wrote while working on my graduation project at the Informal School of IT applying the techniques and testing types learned, on the www.bigfish.ro application.

 -------